epam/EPAM-AI-RUN-Marketplace/guide/assistants/assistant.md

 9. [Template] Epic/User story Composer

-Before creating an assistant using the template, please review all tools, data sources, integrations and variable.
-Update any components that are required for your specific needs:
+Before creating an assistant using the template, please review all tools, data sources, integrations and variable which using the assistant.
+If assistant will be use data source or integration, please, create the entity and add to the assistant.
- - Integrations
- - Data source
- - Replace if need <JIRA_PROJECT_CODE> placeholder
- - Replace if need <CONFLUENCE_SPACE> placeholder
- - Replace if need <CI_REPOSITORY_NAME> placeholder
- - ....
+Also, assistant templates can contain placeholder in system instructions fields, please, change placeholder to your value.
+Possible placeholder: <JIRA_PROJECT_CODE>, <CONFLUENCE_SPACE>, <CI_REPOSITORY_NAME>, ...